- About Us

 - Three models predicting first viable seed set for hairy nightshade, lambsquarter and redroot pigweed

-New models will be posting when available.
+New models will be posted online when available.
 Sweet pepper and sweet corn models are coming soon.
 Spinach, carrot, parsnip, lettuce, cauliflower, cabbage, kale, summer squash, snap bean and tomato models will be online by spring 2017.
 Click on the orange links below for more information.

 If you are interested in helping to collect data for new Croptime models, please review the Croptime Growth Stage Guide below, and contact Nick Andrews for more information.
 503-913-9410.